 I recently had issues with my internet connection.
 During that time I discovered that if the modem is not connected to the internet for whatever reason, then there is still no notification on any iPad or phone despite them being connected to the same wifi network.
 I suspect the same will apply to the indoor unit but since I haven’t purchased it I really don’t know.

 Ring also have a video streaming ability so I can see what the camera sees at any time if I press a button on my phone.
 However, the ability to stream only works if the internet upload speed exceeds 2M bit per second.
-My standard ADSL line only runs at 1M bit per second, so I can’t test that function until I get a higher speed connection – bring on the NBN.
-(Australia is currently converting most ADSL lines to the NBN – a higher speed digital services)
+Unfortunately, even if you manage to get good internet speed, to get recordings of the interactions at the front door you will have to spend $40 per year on a subscription with Ring.

 The doorbell also has an inbuilt infra red sensor to activate the camera when someone is within a predetermined range of the door.
-When I get the high speed line I’ll be ale to test this function too but there are a lot of complaints about it’s range and speed on the discussion boards around the place.
+There are a lot of complaints about its range and speed on the discussion boards around the place.
 If they are correct, the connection speed is so slow that unless I want to see someone’s back as they leave the camera field, it’s unlikely to be of benefit to me.

 The doorbell works off internal batteries so I have to remove the doorbell and charge it occasionally.
 I can connect it to a power block via a resistor but haven’t got around to that yet.
 The wiring is in place thanks to the last doorbell, so I may have to fiddle around in the kitchen to connect it up there.

 So the situation now is that I have a video doorbell that works better than the last one – when the internet is connected.
-I haven’t had too many people come and ring my doorbell yet, and my wife gets annoyed when I keep pressing the button.
-So if you are particularly tall and would like to come to my place and ring the front doorbell, I will be able to test it and hopefully see more than your lower abdomen.
+I haven’t had too many people come and ring my doorbell yet, and my wife gets annoyed when I keep pressing the button so there is a limit to the testing.